ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

   certificate chains (or hashes thereof)
 - Maximize its chance of detecting a misissued certificate by configuring a trust store of CAs
-- Establish a "push" mechanism for POSTing SCTs to Auditors and Monitors
+- Establish a "push" mechanism for POSTing SCTs to CT auditors

 These configuration needs, and the simple fact that it would require some deployment of software, means that some percentage of HTTPS